-A \checkmark is shown for the selected item.
+A $\checkmark$ is shown for the selected item.

-Item Explanation Zoom 75% Zoom 100% Zoom 125% Zoom 150% Zoom 175% Zoom 200% Changes the size of the main window.
+Item Explanation ORIGINAL LAYOUT CONPACT LAYOUT Changes the display format of the main window.
+Zoom 75% Zoom 100% Zoom 125% Zoom 150% Zoom 175% Zoom 200% Changes the size of the main window.
 Flip Scroll Direction (Only on Mac) Inverts the direction of rotation when using the mouse wheel to edit a value.
 Roland Cloud Displays the Roland Cloud site.
-Authentication Performs user authentication for the SRX KEYBOARDS.
+Authentication Performs user authentication for the XV-5080.